 <How?> The implementer organized two-day sessions for the baseline survey.
 On the first day, they explained what data were needed and gave them a "home assignment" to get accurate data from home.
-In the case of Nepal, the implementers asked the farmers, as a "home assignment", to work with their spouses to fill out the form at home.
+In the case of Nepal, the implementers asked the farmers, as a "home assignment", the case of Nepal, the implementers asked the farmers, as a "nome assignment", to work with their spouses to fill out the form at home.
 The farmers gathered again on the second day and submitted the survey forms.